100 Greatest Works of Art of All Time Book

 slept the big sleep, not caring about the nastiness of how y'all died or where

+you savage."
 69. J.K.
 Rowling Harry Potter and the Magician's Stone "It does not do to dwell on dreams and forget to live."
 70. Arthur Conan Doyle The Hound of the Baskervilles "The globe is full of obvious things which nobody by any chance always

+observes."
 71. Jack Kerouac On the Road "So in America when the sun goes downwards and I sit down on the old broken-downwards river

 pier watching the long, long skies over New Bailiwick of jersey and sense all that raw state